42-AH/mockfish/README.md

 P P P P .
 P P P
 R N B Q K B .
 R
 ```
+### ELO
+Depth 3 has an estimated 2000 ELO
+Depth 4 has much more, but is too slow (at least on my current setup,) for me to spend the time to get an estimate.

 ## Copyright
 Copyright (C) 2023 42-AH